-Members of the NBER's on Monetary Economics Program Meeting met in Cambridge on November 2.
+Members of the NBER's Monetary Economics Program Meeting met in Cambridge November 2.
 Faculty Research Fellow Gabriel Chodorow-Reich of Harvard University and Research Associate Simon Gilchrist of New York University organized the meeting.
 These researchers' papers were presented and discussed:

 George-Marios Angeletos, MIT and NBER, and Zhen Huo, Yale University